 Teachings of Don Juan, by Carlos Castaneda

-Below are a few examples of my previous projects that are moving in the right direction towards the type of work I’m planning to create over the course of the Creative Residency.
+Below are a few examples of my previous projects that are moving in the right direction towards the type of work I’m planning to create over the course of the Artist Residency.
 These are starting points, helping me focus on the conceptual framework, the landscape environment, and overall aesthetic I want to achieve with this new project I’m developing.

 Conceptually much of this work will revolve around surreal imagery, inspired by my literary references and personal experiences .
 This piece from my series “Sumeru”, shows this kind of visual exploration using digital compositing, retouching, and special effects to manipulate perceptions and create a new reality in my images.